Magazine

 Vancouver, British Columbia

-We went for an evening walk and apero along the False Creek loop.
-The walk left us hungry for a hearty dinner.
+We went for an evening walk with an apéro along the False Creek loop.
+By the time we finished, we were more than ready for a hearty dinner.

 December 27